 Permits are not required in order for an application to be submitted to the district.
 Any required permits must be obtained by the grant recipient before work can begin on the portion of the project related to the permit.
 The grant recipient is responsible for obtaining all necessary permits.
 The district is responsible for verifying all necessary permits have been obtained and retaining documentation with project files.
-Permit costs, and any engineering required cost for permits, is an allowable project expense at the discretion of the district as long as such costs are less than 20percent of the total contract.
+Permit costs, and any engineering required cost for permits, is an allowable project expense at the discretion of the district as long as such costs are less than 20 percent of the total contract.
+Permit and engineering costs are allowable project expenses as detailed in section 3.7.4.7 of this manual.
 The list below represents the most common permits required in road maintenance work but is not all-inclusive.